nara007/vessel_track/README.md

 # vessel_track

 vessel_track is a web application that receives a specific GeoJSON file, displays vessel information in a table and toggle track on map while selecting a vessel.
+Please make sure you have already installed Node.js before running it.
+The test environment on my PC is:

+  - Ubuntu 18.04 LTS
+  - Node.js v8.10.0
+  - NPM 3.5.2

 # Installation